Use medical factoring from Business Factors to prevent cash flow problems

 - Friendly, professional, confidential consulting

-With Business Factors, the financial strength of your payers, not your personal FICO and/or business credit score, is all it takes to get medical receivables factoring.
+With Business Factors, the financial strength of your debtors, not your personal FICO and/or business credit score, is all it takes to get medical receivables factoring.

 Factoring your medical receivables through Business Factors is the smart, convenient and efficient way to prevent cash flow problems at your healthcare facility so you and your staff can focus on your big responsibility — caring for patients.